 Fruits and vegetables already come in their natural packaging, and we don't need suppliers to rewrap them in packaging.
 Of course, people with disabilities benefit from peeled fruits and chopped vegetables repackaged in plastic.
 Since they primarily make these products with the needs of the disabled in mind, the people who don't need to buy loose products must try to reduce the overall amount of packaging waste generated.

 Shop local at stores and markets where the sellers stock their food items loosely.
-Bananas, oranges, onions, and more come in the ultimate sustainable packaging design - their natural skin which biodegrades and is compostable.
+Bananas, oranges, onions, and more come in the ultimate sustainable packaging design - their natural skin biodegrades and is compostable.
 No one needs to wrap them in more plastic.

 However, ensure that you are not just buying individually-wrapped items as bulk purchases.
 Look for bulk items designed for buyers to pick up as a unit.
 These will typically have a lot less/no packaging for the individual items.